 - The instructor must consult with his/her host department prior to requesting the blended or online course.

-Step 2: Complete the Course Request Form
+Step 2: Register for the Course Development program OR Complete the Subsequent Course Request Form

 Step 3: Meet with the Center for Excellence Teaching and Learning

 - All instructors will meet with a representative from CETL at the start of the development process to map out a plan and timeline for course development.